Beautiful Azaleas

 One of the azalea bushes didn’t make and we replaced it with what I thought was the same kind of bush, but it’s blooming on a little different schedule.
 It could be just that the bush hasn’t matured as much yet.

-Here’s a little short video that shows you how I use azaleas as cut flowers for a small vase.
-These were azaleas with short stems and you know how anything with short stems will fall of out a container.
-Here’s a fix!
+Check out this quick video where I demonstrate how to use azaleas as cut flowers in a small vase.
+These azaleas had short stems, and you know how anything with short stems tends to fall out of a container.
+But here’s a solution!

 Flower Food

 Another tip to make any cut flower last longer is to use flower food.
-There are recipes out there for homemade flower food, but your best bet is probably the packets that you can purchase at places like Walmart.
+There are recipes for homemade flower food, but your best bet is probably the packets you can purchase at places like Walmart.

 Summary